lucimariosousa/lucimariosousa/README.md

 # Portfolio

 Hello,
 I'm a brazilian physicist and data scientist.
 I have a bachelor and master degree in physics.
-Currently i'm working on some data science projects, bellow i detail some of the main projects in the repositories:
+Currently i'm working on some data science projects.
+My curriculum can be found [here](https://github.com/lucimariosousa/curriculum).
+Bellow i detail some of the main projects in the repositories:

 - [Credit modelling with machine learning](https://github.com/lucimariosousa/Credit-modelling-with-machine-learning): In this project we perform a credit modelling with machine learning, which is a common data science problem in the finance sector.
 The datasaet consists on informations of a group of individuals who took a loan from a bank.
 The problem consists in the following: Considering the investor's point of view, we want to avoid people that will default their loan.
 Create a machine learning model to allow a conservative investor to avoid people that will default on their loans.
 This project is separated into 3 parts: Data Cleaning, Feature Engineering, Modelling.
 - [Credit Risk Classification - Logistic Regression, SVM and Deeplearning](https://github.com/lucimariosousa/Credit-Risk-Classification-Logistic-Regression-SVM-and-Deeplearning): In this project we apply the Logistic Regression, Support Vector Machines and Multilayer Perceptron algorithms to classify the credit risk of the credit [database](https://www.kaggle.com/datasets/laotse/credit-risk-dataset).
 The problem consists in the classification of the clients as 'high risk' or 'low risk' to take a loan.